HomeWordPressBlogPricingDemoContactDocs

 UK regulators have drawn a hard line.
 By April 30, 2026, major social and video platforms must demonstrate to Ofcom and the Information Commissioner's Office (ICO) how they are enforcing age restrictions and implementing stronger age assurance.
 Meta (Facebook and Instagram), TikTok, YouTube, Snapchat, Roblox, and X are in scope.
 This is not a consultation; it is a deadline.
 Ofcom has said it will take enforcement action if responses are inadequate and will report publicly in May 2026.

-Enforcement is already real.
-The ICO has fined Reddit £14.47 million and Imgur owner MediaLab £247,590 for age-assurance failures.
-Those fines set a precedent: inadequate age checks are no longer a reputational risk only, they are a direct regulatory and financial one.
-For any platform in or entering the UK market, the takeaway is to have a concrete, defensible plan by April 30: which technology, how it protects data, and how it restricts under-age access.
-A privacy-first age verification service built for this moment gives you exactly that: first-time ID and liveness, then only a signed 18+ token and a unique Audit ID for regulators, with no document or face storage on your side or the provider's.
-You meet Ofcom and ICO expectations without building a honeypot of identity data.
+Those fines underline that weak age checks are now a direct regulatory and financial risk, not only a PR problem.
+If you sell into the UK market, you need a concrete plan before 30 April: which technology you use, how it limits data, and how it keeps under-age users out.
+A privacy-first age verification service can cover that pattern with first-time ID and liveness, then a signed 18+ result and a unique Audit ID for regulators, without document or face storage on your side or the provider’s.
+That is enough to meet Ofcom and ICO expectations without building a honeypot of identity data.

 UK